 - Pull extra sprouts so you have 1-2 plants per pod

-- Takes on nutrients of the growing conditions, so make sure to plant into rich, organic soil for the tastiest harvests
+- Make sure to plant into rich, organic soil for the tastiest harvests

 - High nutritional value, lowers risk of cancer, high in antioxidants, healthy levels of iron

 - It's a little known fact that pea "shoots" are edible, even before the pea pods form

 - These will be ready to start harvesting from in as little as 10 days

 - Cut just above growth point so that new shoots can continue to form

 - Red Russian is a red-stemmed variety of the infamous kale plant

 - These greens may be eaten as "baby" leaves, instead of waiting for the entire plant to form